IBM/vakra/README.md

-# 🔷 VAKRA: A Benchmark for eValuating Agentic Knowledge Reasoning Across multi-hop, multi-source dialogues
+# 🔷 VAKRA: A Benchmark for Evaluating Multi-Hop, Multi-Source Tool-Calling in AI Agents
 **VAKRA** (eValuating Agentic Knowledge Reasoning Across multi-hop, multi-source dialogues) is a tool-grounded, executable benchmark designed to evaluate how well AI agents reason end-to-end in enterprise-like settings.

 Rather than testing isolated skills, **VAKRA** measures compositional reasoning across APIs and documents, using full execution traces to assess whether agents can reliably complete multi-step workflows, not just individual steps. **VAKRA** provides an executable environment where agents interact with over 8,000 locally hosted APIs backed by real databases spanning 62 domains, along with domain-aligned document collections.